 A guide to software licensing

-Protezione da copia Monetisation Software Licensing Protezione software
+Protezione da copia Monetizzazione Licenze software Protezione software

 This article explains the most common software licensing models and lists various ways you can enforce your software licence terms and conditions.
 Particular focus is given to how software protection systems can control the use of your software and the number of copies allowed.